Automation and control of laser wakefield accelerators using Bayesian optimisation: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge the hard work of the staff at the Central Laser Facility in the planning and execution of the experiment.
 R.J.S., J-N.G., M.B., S.P.D.M., Z.N. and M.J.V.S. acknowledge funding from Science and Technology Facilities Council Grant No. ST/P002021/1 and the EU Horizon 2020 research and innovation programme grant No.~653782.
-A.G.R.T acknowledges funding from US NSF grant numbers 1804463 and DE-SC0020237.
+A.G.R.T acknowledges funding from US NSF grant number 1804463 and US DOE/FES grant number DE-SC0020237.
 A.G.R.T and K.K. acknowledge funding from US DOE/High Energy Physics grant number DE-SC0016804.
 C.T. acknowledges funding from the Engineering and Physical Sciences Research Council grant number EP/S001379/1.